badshah400/tartex/README.md

   -l, --list               print list of files to include and quit -o, --output=NAME[.SUF]  output tar file name; tar compression mode will be
-                           inferred from .SUF, if possible (default 'gz') -p, --packages           add json file listing TeX packages used -s, --summary            print a summary at the end -v, --verbose            increase verbosity (-v, -vv, etc.)
+                           inferred from .SUF, if possible (default 'gz') -p, --packages           add names of used (La)TeX packages as a json file -s, --summary            print a summary at the end -v, --verbose            increase verbosity (-v, -vv, etc.)
   -x, --excl=PATTERNS      exclude file names matching PATTERNS